sahajre/goFAQ/README.md

 # goFAQ
 The Go programming language introduction in the form of questions and answers.

-## Why you have created this Go FAQ?
+## What is the purpose of GoFAQ?

 This document is created using my own Go notes.
 The official [Go website](https://golang.org/) has very good documentation, including [FAQ](https://golang.org/doc/faq).

 I'm trying to keep my notes simple and concise.
 I believe these notes will help beginners to get familiar with Go quickly.
-Therefore, sharing here.
 Contributions and suggestions are most welcomed!

 Note: I've just started learning Go (June '17).
 This document will grow as I learn more.